omagdiel/Overtime/README.md

 - Needs to be documented if employee did not log overtime

 ## UI:
-X Bootstrap -> formatting
+- X Bootstrap -> formatting
 - Icons from Font Awesome
-- Update the styles for forms
+- X Update the styles for forms

 ## Refactor TODOS:
 - Rafactor user association integration test in post_spec